climlab/climlab/README.rst

 About climlab
 --------------
-``climlab`` is a flexible engine for modeling climate processes.
+``climlab`` is a flexible engine for process-oriented climate modeling.
-It is based on a very general concept of a model as a collection of individual, interacting processes. ``climlab`` defines a base class called ``Process``, which can contain an arbitrarily complex tree of sub-processes (each also some sub-class of ``Process``.)
-Every climate process (radiative, dynamical, physical, turbulent, convective, chemical, etc.) can be simulated as a stand-alone process model, or as a sub-process of a more complex model.
+It is based on a very general concept of a model as a collection of individual, interacting processes. ``climlab`` defines a base class called ``Process``, which can contain an arbitrarily complex tree of sub-processes (each also some sub-class of ``Process``).
+Every climate process (radiative, dynamical, physical, turbulent, convective, chemical, etc.) can be simulated as a stand-alone process model given appropriate input, or as a sub-process of a more complex model.
 New classes of model can easily be defined and run interactively by putting together an appropriate collection of sub-processes.

-Most of the actual computation uses standard vectorized ``numpy`` functions.
+Most of the actual computation uses vectorized ``numpy`` array functions.
 It should run out-of-the-box on a standard scientific Python distribution.
 Future versions of ``climlab`` will provide hooks to compiled Fortran code for more numerically intensive processes.